Tracking the Footprints of Spin Fluctuations: A MultiMethod, MultiMessenger Study of the Two-Dimensional Hubbard Model: Insights into the nature and role of spin fluctuations

 \subsubsection{Temperature dependence and characteristic scales}

 Finally, in this section, we provide insights into the physics of the metallic regime.
-We display in Fig.~\ref{fig:fl} the quantities $Z_{\mathbf{k}}$ and $\gamma_{\mathbf{k}}$ as a function of temperature, at the nodal and antinodal points on the Fermi surface, obtained by a fit to the DiagMC self-energy on Matsubara frequencies.
-For a precise definition and details about how these parameters are extracted, see App.~\ref{app:fermi_liquid}.
+We display in Fig.~\ref{fig:fl} the quantities

+as a function of temperature, at the nodal and antinodal points on the Fermi surface, obtained by a fit to the DiagMC self-energy on Matsubara frequencies.
+For the details about how these parameters are extracted, see App.~\ref{app:fermi_liquid}.
 For a Fermi liquid, $Z_{\mathbf{k}}$ would correspond to the quasiparticle spectral weight and $\gamma_{\mathbf{k}}$ to the inverse of the quasiparticle lifetime.
 We are dealing however with a perfectly nested system in which Fermi liquid behaviour does not strictly apply, and this interpretation has to be taken with care, as further discussed in Sec.~\ref{sec:nesting}.
 Indeed, we observe that $\gamma_{\mathbf{k}}$ at the nodal point follows an approximately $T$-linear temperature dependence for $T\gtrsim 0.1$.
 The antinodal value of $\gamma_{\mathbf{k}}$ is significantly larger, highlighting momentum differentiation.

 The metallic regime \textcircled{3} was conventionally defined above as the regime where the self-energy has a negative slope at low frequency, thus allowing to define a $Z_{\mathbf{k}}$ smaller than unity, as indicated on the upper panel of Fig.~\ref{fig:fl}.
 From the $T$-dependence of $\gamma_{\mathbf{k}}$, we see that region \textcircled{3} defined in this manner actually consists of two sub-regimes (see also {\cite{Rohe2020, Afchain2005}}): For $0.1 \lesssim T \lesssim T_{\text{QP}}^{\text{AN}}$ (regime \textcircled{3}a covering most of region \textcircled{3}), the inverse quasiparticle lifetime $\gamma_{\mathbf{k}}$ decreases upon reducing $T$, indicating an increase of quasiparticle coherence upon cooling (as characteristic of a metal).
 When cooling below $T\simeq 1/10$ a minimum of $\gamma_{\mathbf{k}}$ (and $Z_{\mathbf{k}}$) is found, below which the lifetime decreases upon cooling as a precursor of the pseudogap regime (regime \textcircled{3}b).